Back surgery. It

 with their back pain.

-back pain patient decide?
+help?
 Have all of these providers present patients with impartial information about the potential

 benefits and risks of the options.
 (2) Everyone knows though that when the pain